ibm-client-engineering/output-drift-financial-llms/README.md

 - ❌ Avoid RAG tasks (56% consistency at T=0.0)

 **For Tier 3 models (GPT-OSS-120B):**
-- ❌ Not suitable for any regulated financial applications
+- ❌ Not suitable for regulated financial applications
 - Consistency: 12.5% across all tasks and temperatures

 ## 🏢 Data Sources